cibernox/cibernox.github.io/source/_posts/2013-04-29-tutorial-build-a-web-app-using-elixir-and-dynamo-with-streaming-and-concurrency.markdown

 ---
 layout: post
-title: "Tutorial: Build a web app with Elixir and Dynamo with streaming and concurrency"
+title: "Tutorial: Build a web app using Elixir and Dynamo with streaming and concurrency"
 date: 2013-04-29 03:38
 comments: true
 published: true